jkohhokj/hydejack-starter/about.md

 # Certifications 📜

-#### Practical Networking Penetration Tester (PNPT) Certificate (2024) 🌐
+### Practical Networking Penetration Tester (PNPT) Certificate (2024) 🌐

 The Practical Network Penetration Tester™ (PNPT) certification is an intermediate-level penetration testing exam experience.
 This exam will assess a student’s ability to perform a network penetration test at an professional level.
-Students will have five (5) full days to complete the assessment and an additional two (2) days to write a professional report utiziling industry standard tactics, techniques, and procedures with Open-Source Intelligence (OSINT), Active Directory exploitation, and network enumeration.
+Students will have five (5) full days to complete the assessment and an additional two (2) days to write a professional report utiziling industry standard tactics, techniques, and procedures with Open-Source Intelligence (OSINT), Active Directory exploitation, and internal network enumeration.

 I expect to complete the course and pass the exam in Summer 2024.

+[Example Writeup & Report]

-#### Offensive Security Certified Professional (OSCP) (2024) 🗡️
+### Offensive Security Certified Professional (OSCP) (2024) 🗡️

 The industry-leading Penetration Testing with Kali Linux (PWK/PEN-200) course introduces penetration testing methodologies, tools, and techniques in a hands-on, self-paced environment.
 Learners who complete the course and pass the exam will earn the OffSec Certified Professional (OSCP) certification which requires holders to successfully attack and penetrate various live machines in a safe lab environment.
 This on top of the OSCP includes binary exploitation and more advanced Linux exploitation.